CORNWALL COAST: PADSTOW & TINTAGEL

 A Discerning Traveller self-led hiking holiday

 Start of tour: Padstow.
-End of tour: Tintagel (T5) or Boscastle (T7).
+End of tour: Boscastle (T6) or Darite (T8).

 Train stations.
-Start of tour Bodmin Parkway, then hourly bus direct to Padstow; end of tour Bodmin Parkway (bus from Tintagel or Boscastle, change buses en route at Wadebridge).
+Start of tour Bodmin Parkway, then hourly bus direct to Padstow; end of tour T6 Bodmin Parkway (bus from Boscastle, change buses en route at Wadebridge; on Sundays taxi may be needed); end of tour T8 Liskeard.
+Taxi from Darite to Liskeard station is included in the T8 tour price.

 Train service.
-Direct from London Paddington train station via Reading Station to/from Bodmin Parkway.
+Direct from London Paddington train station via Reading Station to Bodmin Parkway, back from Bodmin Parkway or Liskeard.
 Journey time from Paddington 4.5 to 5 hours; from Reading Station 30 minutes less.
-Also direct trains from Bristol Temple Meads station to/from Bodmin Parkway.
+Also frequent trains from Bristol Temple Meads station and Exeter St David’s to/from Bodmin Parkway and back from Liskeard.

 Airports.
-The nearest airport is Newquay (20 minutes drive by taxi to Padstow; 1 hour by bus) with flights from London Gatwick (Air South West) and Stansted (Ryan Air).
+The nearest airport is Newquay (20 minutes drive by taxi to Padstow; 1 hour by bus) with flights from London Gatwick (Air South West).
 Also direct flights by Lufthansa from Düsseldorf to Newquay on Saturdays only.
 From London Heathrow airport there is a frequent bus shuttle to Reading Station, where Paddington to Cornwall trains stop to pick up passengers.
+From Gatwick airport, which has its own rail station, there is an hourly shuttle train service to Reading; journey time 1 hour.
 Also convenient for this tour are the airports at Bristol and Exeter, from which cities there are frequent direct trains to Cornwall stations.

 Meals included.
 Breakfast each morning; other meals can be obtained locally without pre-booking.

 Factsheet.
-These are more detailed information sheets, one for each tour, which should be obtained from The Discerning Traveller before booking.
+This is a more detailed information sheet, one for each tour, which should be obtained from The Discerning Traveller before booking.
 The Factsheet code for our Padstow & Tintagel tour is FST.
 See Enquiry form.

 Reading.
 For many readers the Cornwall writer par excellence was Daphne du Maurier.
 Her non-fiction work Daphne du Maurier's Cornwall is available in paperback.
-Thomas Hardy's early autobiographical novel A pair of blue eyes is set near Boscastle. .
+Her Jamaica Inn is set on Bodmin Moor and much of the action takes place around Altarnun.
+Thomas Hardy's early autobiographical novel A pair of blue eyes is set near Boscastle.

 Top of Page